Last updated:

 Death and injuries

 As of Sept.
 14, there were 2,946 deaths and 5,674 people injured.
-These numbers have not been updated or changed as of Sept.
-20, but it is felt that this is still not an accurate count, as search and recovery efforts are ongoing.
+These numbers have not been updated or changed as of Oct.
+23, but it is felt that this may still not be an accurate count.

 The epicenter, Al-Haouz, saw more than half of the deaths, with a high number also occurring in Taroudant province.
 BBC said the earthquake, “left a vast, perilous field of strewn boulders, mud bricks and timber.”